microbit-apps/display-shield/docs/bitmap-type.md

 let emptyBitmap = bmp``
 ```

-You can also use [create](/reference/bitmaps/create) and make another zero size bitmap with no pixels.
+You can also use the `create` function and make another zero size bitmap with no pixels.

 ```blocks
 let emptyBitmap1 = bmp``